yxuco/fabric-operation/service/README.md

 # Fabric gateway service

-The gateway service is a generic Fabric client app service that provides REST and gRPC APIs for other applications to query or invoke Fabric transactions.
+The gateway service is a generic Fabric client service that provides REST and gRPC APIs for other applications to query or invoke Fabric transactions.

 ## Build (optional)
 The gateway is pre-built for Mac and Linux, which can be executed in a docker container.